nukomeet/handbook/README.md

-Hitchhiker Guide to the Nukomeet
+Hitchhiker's Guide to the Nukomeet
 ================================

 Welcome to [Nukomeet](http://nukomeet.com)!